daipozhi/Purpose-Player-2/README.txt

 SDL.dll to app directory.
   you can goto http://www.libsdl.org/download-2.0.php to download these files, or you can download in this web page.

+  if you are on Msys/MinGW ,you need install below files(copy to app directory)

+  libbz2-2.dll
+  libiconv-2.dll
+  libgcc_s_dw2-1.dll
+  liblzma-5.dll
+  zlib1.dll

-  if you are in Windows,you need set Mingw/MinGW64 runtime library path correctly.
+  if you are on Msys2/MinGW64 ,you need install below files(copy to app directory)

+  libgcc_s_seh-1.dll
+  libwinpthread-1.dll
+  libiconv-2.dll
+  libbz2-1.dll
+  liblzma-5.dll
+  zlib1.dll

   ffmpeg-4.4.1 use SDL2, but I can't install SDL2 on Ubuntu or Linux Mint , so I modified source code ,ffplay still use SDL1 .